corelan/EncFSGui/README.md

   ```

-7. Copy encfs' cpp and h files into the EncFSGUI project
+7. Copy encfs' cpp and h files into the EncFSGUI project folder

   Copy the 'encfs' folder from your local encfs clone into EncFSGUI/src folder (make sure to keep the encfs subfolder name)<br>
   Next, copy the config.h file from within the encfs 'build' folder into this newly created EncFSGUI/src/encfs subfolder<br>
   (This file will be created after running the cmake command in step 6 above)<br>

+  If you don't want to copy the encfs files over, you'll have to update the Makefile (see later) and update the `ENCFS_INCLUDE_DIR` value, making it point to the 'encfs' folder inside the encfs git clone.
+Don't forget to copy config.h into that encfs folder of the git clone as well, and you should be all set.

 ### Before compiling EncFSGUI